hvesalai/emacs-scala-mode/README.md

 ) motion commands will move over reserved words, literals, ids and lists.

-# sbt support

-To compile your code using sbt, you can use the sbt support.

-To begin with, configure *scala-sbt:sbt-command*.
-The default is `sbt`, which is expected to be found on PATH or in your sbt project root.

-Before you can compile using sbt, you must start it with the *scala-sbt:start* command.
-For this to work, run the command from a buffer that is within your project tree.

-After you have your sbt running, you can either switch to the \*sbt\* buffer to interact with it, or send compile commands using the *scala-sbt:command* command.
-The latter will always clear the \*sbt\* buffer and reset errors before running the command.

-In you scala buffer, you can use the normal error-navigation commands (*next-error*, **C-x \`**, *previous-error*) and in the \*sbt\* buffer you can use the commands from the *compilation-mode* (see **C-h-f compilation-mode** for help).

 ## Keymap and other commands

 For the sake of customizability, scala-mode does not alter the default